kragen/derctuo/transaction-per-call.md

-almost always globally cached; after each update, the master sends out invalidation messages to nearly all workers, which respond by retrying a lot of in-progress transactions, which immediately send read messages to get the new values of the variable, so it's effectively a two-packet-per-node broadcast of the new value.
+almost always globally cached; after each update, the master sends out invalidation messages to nearly all workers, which respond by retrying a lot of in-progress transactions, which immediately send read messages to get the new values of the variable, so it’s effectively a two-packet-per-node broadcast of the new value.
 Global variables that are frequently written and almost never read are also almost never cached, so each write produces almost no invalidation traffic.
 Global